Nipple piercing: History

-There are also references to a fashion for nipple piercing among society women during the Victorian period around 1890.
+There are also references to a fashion for nipple piercing among society women during the Victorian era around 1890.
 However, the historian Lesley Hall has commented that these can be traced to a few letters published in the magazine Society during 1899, and can be judged as erotic fantasies rather than descriptions of actual activity.

 In the late 1970s, the practice was revived by Jim Ward and it was adopted by the BDSM and leather subcultures of the gay community.
 During the 1980s and early 1990s, the modern primitive movement embraced nipple piercings among other forms of body modification.
 With its roots in the West Coast of the United States, the modern primitive movement was intrigued by indigenous, so-called "primitive" cultures and adopted various forms of body modification.
 The mainstream popularity of nipple piercing is partly due to certain 1990s celebrities such as Tommy Lee, Corey Taylor and Lenny Kravitz who publicly displayed their piercings or said that they had them.

 Nipple piercing has gained in popularity in the 21st century with a number of celebrities and fashion models having this type of piercing.
 In addition, many people are motivated to have nipple piercings for personal reasons including self-expression and a desire to feel unique.
 At least one study has shown that people spend, on average, 1–2 years making the decision to have a piercing.

-Healing and after care

-Some people have noted that they can take up to a year and a half to heal fully.
-It is recommended that if stretching a nipple piercing, the piercee waits at least the healing time of their piercings between stretches.

-Nipple piercing and sensitivity
+Sensitivity

 Sexual arousal created by areola and nipple stimulation is reported to be enhanced by piercing of the nipple.
-Most women claim an increase in sensitivity and arousal after having their nipples pierced.
-As a result of a surge of information claiming sexual enhancement with a pierced nipple, there has been a reported increase of men and women requesting this procedure.
+Many women say that they have experienced an increase in sensitivity and arousal after having their nipples pierced.
+This does not apply for all those who have undergone the procedure, with some reporting a decrease in sensitivity or no change at all.